shenhuiying2017/azure-docs.es-es/articles/active-directory/active-directory-how-applications-are-added.md

 <properties
-   pageTitle="Cómo se agregan las aplicaciones a Azure Active Directory." description="Este artículo describe cómo se agregan las aplicaciones a una instancia de Azure Active Directory." services="active-directory" documentationCenter="" authors="shoatman"
+   pageTitle="How applications are added to Azure Active Directory." description="This article describes how applications are added to an instance of Azure Active Directory." services="active-directory" documentationCenter="" authors="shoatman"